Ruby Hirose: Education at University of Washington

 The Issei, or first generation, were the first people to immigrate to the U.S. from Japan.
-Because of this, they wanted their children, the Nisei (of which Ruby was one), to learn Japanese language, culture, and religious traditions.
+They wanted their children, the Nisei like Ruby, to learn Japanese language, culture, and religious traditions.
 The White River Buddhist Church was the second Buddhist church in King County In 1912, the White River Japanese Language School ("Nihongo Gakko") was opened at and under the auspices of the White River Buddhist Church.
 The area of White River was called Shirakawa, which literally means White River in Japanese.
 Shirakawa included the areas of Auburn, Thomas, and Christopher.

-In 1929, Ruby's father, Shiusaku Hirose, was the president of the Thomas Japanese Association.
-Under his leadership, they purchased the "Yank Hotel" and refurbished it to become the Thomas Japanese Language School.
+In 1929, Ruby's father, Shiusaku Hirose, was the president of the Thomas Japanese Association, which started the Thomas Japanese Language School.
 This building had twice the space for classrooms and was much closer to Thomas Grade School, that most students, including Ruby attended.
 However, after a few years, Shiusaku had a falling out with others in the organization and quit.
-Sadly, he was widowed in 1934 and moved to Los Angeles in 1936.
+He was widowed in 1934 and moved to Los Angeles in 1936.
 When the war broke out in 1941, he was working in a hotel in Los Angeles and requested a permit to return to Seattle to join with his daughter Mary before the evacuation and internment process began.
 In April, 1942, after Executive Order 9066 had been issued, the FBI began rounding up people that were active in the Japanese American community, including Shiusaku.
 He was detained by the FBI and was given a hearing at the INS in Seattle in May and was paroled, probably because there was little or no evidence of any espionage or crimes.

 Ruby attended Thomas Grade school, and would have walked to attend the Thomas Japanese Language School.
 She was the first Nisei (2nd generation) Japanese American to graduate from Auburn High School in Auburn, WA in 1922.
 Ruby was admitted to the University of Washington and would have entered in fall of 1922.

-Hirose earned her bachelor's degree in 1926 (in pharmacy) and her master's degree in pharmacology from the University of Washington in 1928.
+Hirose earned her bachelor's degree in 1926 in pharmacy and her master's degree in pharmacology from the University of Washington in 1928.

-Women had just achieved the right to vote in 1920 and prohibition had just gone into effect the same year (and would not be repealed until 1933).
 While she was earning her master's degree at University of Washington, she was living in the Catherine P. Blaine Home in Seattle, sponsored by the Woman's Home Missionary Society of the Methodist Episcopal Church.
 The Blaine Home was part of the Japanese and Korean section in Seattle of Woman's Home Missionary Society.